by Tim Gilmore, 2/28/2019

-Kitty Cheung has cooked here since 1974, but Chopstick Charley’s has served lo mein and egg drop soup since 1951.
+When the motel was built in 1951, its eatery was the Tropical Restaurant.
+Whatever it offered, it didn’t last long.
+Kitty Cheung has cooked here since 1974, but Chopstick Charley’s has served lo mein and egg drop soup since the mid-1950s.
 Philips Highway was a different place back then.
 Its dozen or so motor hotels made it a day’s getaway for the middle class.
 The abandoned motel on the property, “The Joe,” sponsored luau nights in the 1960s.

 I ask Miss Kitty if she might share any stories from all the years she’s been cooking here.
 Her eyes open wide.
 She nods dramatically, bends forward and laughs loudly, then stands back up, composed and calm, and rings up an order.
 Whatever stories she holds, she’s not sharing them.

 “You and your husband own the motel too, right?”